IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 ## FAQ - UMS

+**Q:** We noticed that UMS 6 is no longer listed on [IGEL download site](https://www.igel.com/software-downloads/workspace-edition/).
+We are not ready to move to UMS 12.

+**A:** UMS 12 is the next version of UMS 6.x.x and supports OS 11 only environments as well as mixed OS 11 / OS 12 environments.

 **Q:** How to see the App Portal from Web App?
 I upgraded from UMS6 to UMS12 and cannot see the App Portal.

 **A:** Open `UMS Console` and add `General - WebApp > App Management > Allow`  permission to account(s).
 Steps: